Atomic orbital: Complex orbitals

+The magnetic quantum number, $m_\ell$, describes the projection of the orbital angular momentum along a chosen axis.
+It determines the magnitude of the current circulating around that axis and the orbital contribution to the magnetic moment of an electron via the Ampèrian loop model.
+Within a subshell $\ell$, $m_\ell$ obtains the integer values in the range $-\ell \le m_\ell \le \ell$.

 The above results may be summarized in the following table.
 Each cell represents a subshell, and lists the values of $m_\ell$ available in that subshell.
 Empty cells represent subshells that do not exist.

 Subshells are usually identified by their $n$- and $\ell$-values. $n$ is represented by its numerical value, but $\ell$ is represented by a letter as follows: 0 is represented by 's', 1 by 'p', 2 by 'd', 3 by 'f', and 4 by 'g'.
 For instance, one may speak of the subshell with $n=2$ and $\ell=0$ as a '2s subshell'.

-Each electron also has a spin quantum number, s, which describes the spin of each electron (spin up or spin down).
-The number s can be + or −.
+Each electron also has angular momentum in the form of quantum mechanical spin given by spin s = 1/2.
+Its projection along a specified axis is given by the spin magnetic quantum number, ms, which can be +1/2 or −1/2.
+These values are also called "spin up" or "spin down" respectively.

 The Pauli exclusion principle states that no two electrons in an atom can have the same values of all four quantum numbers.
-If there are two electrons in an orbital with given values for three quantum numbers, (n, ℓ, m), these two electrons must differ in their spin.
+If there are two electrons in an orbital with given values for three quantum numbers, (n, ℓ, m), these two electrons must differ in their spin projection ms.

 The above conventions imply a preferred axis (for example, the z direction in Cartesian coordinates), and they also imply a preferred direction along this preferred axis.
 Otherwise there would be no sense in distinguishing m = +1 from m = −1.
 As such, the model is most useful when applied to physical systems that share these symmetries.
 The Stern–Gerlach experiment—where an atom is exposed to a magnetic field—provides one such example.